Webinars by Wendy Lee

 Wendy Lee & Margaret Carr Take Questions

-This will be a free-flowing discussion on learning stories and the book, with our two hosts answering questions submitted by attendees of prior webinars and by live attendees.
+This was a free-flowing discussion on Learning Stories and the book, with our two hosts answering questions submitted by attendees of prior webinars and by live attendees.